Sureshtr1998/trading/Readme.md

 wsl --install (Powershell)

-In WSL execute hostname -I to get IP and use it in celery ip redis-server --port 6380
+In WSL execute hostname -I to get IP and use it in celery ip Make it as 6380 in local and in Render keep it as 6379 (Do it everywhere) redis-server --port 6380
 <!-- daphne backend_stock_trading.asgi:application -->
 python manage.py runserver